 The biggest advantage of solar heating is of course its cost effectiveness.
 The energy that the panels receive is really free in the truest sense of the word.
-On a sunny day the surface of the panel receives a continuous stream of energy from the sun.
-Most systems will use the filter pump to send the water to the panels.
+On a sunny day, the surface of the panel receives a continuous stream of energy from the sun.
+Most systems use the filter pump to send the water to the panels.
 In most cases good results can be obtained by running the pump about 6 hours per day.
 (There are exceptions: please see the section “Maximizing Your System”.)
-This is not an extra electrical expense since most pools need to be filtered about that long during warm weather anyway.
-In that scenario there is no ongoing expense for the heating.
-Of course the original purchase price of the system is an expense, but since well-constructed systems will last 15-20 years, the annual heating expense is quite small.
+This is not an extra electrical expense, since most pools need to be filtered about that long during warm weather anyway.
+In that scenario, there is no additional expense for the heating.
+Of course, the original purchase price of the system is an expense, but since well-constructed systems last 15-20 years, the annual heating expense is quite small.
 Ongoing maintenance expenses are negligible, since the panels, the most expensive apart of your system, are covered by a long warranty and require no maintenance.
 Another advantage is that solar energy is a “clean” energy.
-Unlike fossil fuels, it is non-polluting, good for the environment.
+Unlike fossil fuels, it is non-polluting, and thus good for the environment.

 You should be aware of some inherent limitations of solar heating.
 A solar system is not like a gas heater.
 The heat per hour supplied by most large swimming pool heaters (measured in “BTUs”) far exceeds the output of a solar system.
-Because of this the solar system will take a few days, even a week or so, to reach the maximum temperature is can reach.
-The maximum will depend on a number of factors:
+Because of this, the solar system will take a few days, even a week or so, to reach its maximum temperature output.
+The maximum depends on a number of factors:

-Although no water is running through the panels at night, the pool will always give back some of its heat again overnight.
+Although no water is running through the panels at night (unless you use the system to cool your water), the pool will always give back some of its heat again overnight.
 Again, in the fall and early spring this will be greater, so the next day’s starting temperature is lower.
 And unfortunately, the warmer the pool, the more it gives back overnight due to the greater contrast in temperatures.
 And this is why there is a maximum obtainable temperature.
 The pool will reach a balance point where the heat obtained during the day will match the loss overnight.
-During the swim season this maximum can be quite high, usually higher that the low to mid eighty degree water most swimmers prefer.
+During the swim season, this maximum can be quite high, usually higher that the low to mid eighty degree water most swimmers prefer.

-Obviously the solar panels cannot be in full shade all day long.
-If they are someone has made a mistake.
-Some shading may be OK, as long as we get a five hour or greater period where direct sun is on the big majority of panel surface.
+Obviously, the solar panels cannot be in full shade all day long.
+Some shading may be OK, as long as there is a five-hour or greater period where direct sun is on the majority of the panel surface.
 Shaded pools will naturally be cooler than pools in full shade.
 For these pools, solar is really needed, but maximum temperature expectations may be lower.